 The answer is yes.
-Now more than ever there are a myriad of Homeland Security Degree programs that are delivered entirely online and enable you to enter the field, upon graduation, as a certified homeland protection professional.
-An online bachelors degree in Homeland Security can take you far.
-Many of these programs are designed to give you top notch in demand skills with the embedded flexibility to enable you to continue working while completing the program.
+Now more than ever there is a myriad of Homeland Security Degree programs that are delivered entirely online and enable you to enter the field, upon graduation, as certified homeland protection professional.
+An online bachelor’s degree in Homeland Security can take you far.
+Many of these programs are designed to give you top-notch in-demand skills with the embedded flexibility to enable you to continue working while completing the program.
 Some of the online formats are so flexible that there are no login times, meaning students can move through the coursework at their own pace.
 Some online homeland security degree programs are so affordable that you walk away with a degree and easy access to a lucrative career, and little to no debt.
 Moving through an online program to achieve a degree or certification does not forgo the extensive background checks that are required for professionals to work in the field.
 This includes criminal background checks, drug tests, and even lie detector/ polygraph tests.

 Are There Other Certificates That Can be Helpful?

 A Homeland Security certification is not the only path that will lead you to a career in national protection and security.
 The field of emergency management and disaster response is parallel to homeland security, and also offers a lucrative outlook.
 There are many crossovers between the disciplines and it is not uncommon to have multiple certifications.
 Not only can you find a variety of homeland security degree programs online, but there are also many flexible online Emergency Management degree options.
 Emergency managers will never be out of work in the world with which we are living.
 Think about how many are on the ground right now in the midst of the COVID-19 global pandemic.
 There are emergency managers working in every hospital and within communities large and small.